Universal approximation with complex-valued deep narrow neural networks: Building blocks and register model

-At the end of this section we want to introduce the fundamental concept of the \emph{register model}.
-This construction has been heavily used in \cite{KidgerLy2020} to prove the real-valued counterpart of the theorem established in the present paper.
-The key idea is to transform a shallow neural network into a deep narrow network by \enquote{flipping} the shallow network and only performing one computation per layer.
-This is formalized in \cref{register_model} and illustrated in \cref{fig:register}. \begin{Prop} Let $n,m,\in \NN$ and $\rr:\CC \to \CC$.
-Denote by $\mathcal{I}^\rr_{n,m,n+m+1}$ the set of \emph{register models}
+In this section, we introduce the fundamental concept of the \emph{register model}.
+This construction has been heavily used in \cite{KidgerLy2020} to prove the real-valued counterpart of the theorem established in the present paper. \begin{Def} Let $n,m,W,L\in \NN$ and $\rr:\CC \to \CC$.
+Denote by $\mathcal{I}^\rr_{n,m,W,L}$ the set of \emph{register models}